Guessing genericity -- looking at parametrized diamonds from a different perspective: Games on transitive structures

-It might be the case that $\bad$ plays consecutive elements of some continuous sequence $\{\ast_\alpha|\; \alpha<\omega_1\}$ given in advance, and doesn't look at the plays of $\good$.
+It might be the case that $\bad$ plays consecutive elements of some continuous sequence $\langle\ast_\alpha \mid \alpha<\omega_1\rangle$ given in advance, regardless of the plays of $\good$.
 This situation gives rise to a principle we call \emph{elementary diamond}.
-In fact, at the current stage of research, there is no visible advantage of strategic diamond over a simpler, and seemingly weaker, elementary diamond, we will now introduce.
+In fact, at the current stage of research, there is no visible advantage of strategic diamond over a simpler -- and seemingly weaker -- elementary diamond, which we will now introduce.